A planet-host ratio relation to synthesize microlensing and transiting exoplanet demography from Roman: Planet--host ratio relation models

 We attempt to capture any dependence on orbital period in a single power law, for which we add and extra term to each model both above and below $q_{br}$ - that is, we add $\kappa p$ to Eqns \ref{eqn:delta_2}, \ref{eqn:delta_1u}, \ref{eqn:delta_1v} and \ref{eqn:delta_1q} where $p \equiv \log P$ and $\kappa$ is an additional free parameter of the fit.
 For the non-quadratic PHRR models, this means that transit depth now scales as

 where again $n$ and $q_{br}$ are not necessarily constants but can depend on $T_\star$.

+As in the previous sections, large host stars and outliers were excluded in the fit.
 The six models developed in previous sections are adjusted to include this power-law orbital period dependence and again fit to the data using ODR.
 The results of the fit, BIC and number of outliers identified are presented in Table~\ref{tab:param_results_period}.

 Across the board, the BIC in Table~\ref{tab:param_results_period} are significantly smaller than those in Table~\ref{tab:param_results}, which clearly demonstrates improvement in describing transit depth when power law dependence on orbital period is included.
 There is also good agreement across models that the power law index describing the period dependence is around $-0.10$, which is weak but non-zero.
 The majority of parameters for the $q$-$\delta$-$T_\star$ part of the model are consistent with the same behaviour as before, with slightly higher uncertainties due to the introduction of an additional free parameter.
 An exception to this is the high mass ratio behaviour of the variable--$n_1$--variable--$q_{br}$ model, which is the only model with $\alpha > 0$.
 This would indicate an increase in the mass ratio index with temperature.
 The value of $\epsilon$ is more significantly negative for this model than without period dependence, providing stronger evidence in favour of an inverse relationship between characteristic mass ratio and stellar effective temperature.